fabri1983/eternity2_solver/README.md

 eternity2_solver
 ================

-Java implementation of a backtracker for the Eternity II board game released in August 2007.
+Java implementation of a backtracker solver for the Eternity II board game released in August 2007.
-Game finished in 2010 without no one claiming the solution.
+Game finished in 2010 without anyone claiming the solution.
 Prize for any valid solution was 2 million usd.

 This backtracker uses smart prunes, data structures for quickly accessing information, and micro optimizations.

+Windows (Seven) environment results:
 Currently placing 70 million pieces per second in a 8 thread execution instances using a fork/join pool.
 And placing 80 million pieces per second using MPJ Express framework with 4 instances of the solver.

+Linux (Ubuntu 14) environment results:
+Currently placing 90 million pieces per second in a 4 thread execution instances using a fork/join pool.

 The project is under continuous development on spare time.
 Every time I come back and apply some change or code re-factor is for performance purpose.
 Experiments say that execution is faster using the JRockit JVM from Oracle.
 I see a 25% of speed up.